PGP

 Signing key selection

-A key will be used for signing if the following key requirements are met:
+A key is used for signing only if it meets all of the following requirements:

 • A private key must be available